nea89o/ModDevWiki/docs/ide-setup.md

 This error indicates that your Java Version does not support architectury.
 Fix this by setting your gradle JDK to 17

+### Unsupported class file major version 65

+This error indicates that your Java version is too new.
+Fix this by setting your gradle JDK to use exactly java version 17, not something newer like Java 21.